-Tor Espen Aspaas (b.
-1971) is one of the most outstanding Norwegian pianists and music communicators of his generation.
+Tor Espen Aspaas is one of the most outstanding Norwegian pianists and music communicators of his generation.
 In 2016 he was created Knight 1st Class within the Royal Norwegian Order of St. Olav for his merits and contributions to music and culture.

 Aspaas gained his postgraduate soloist’s diploma at the Norwegian Academy of Music in 1996 and gave a critically acclaimed debut recital in Oslo the following year.
-He has received numerous grants and awards (among the more recent are the Lindeman-prize, the Levin-prize, and the Nils Larsen Grant) and he has appeared as a soloist with several international orchestras, as well as with all of Norway’s professional orchestras.
-Among the many conductors Aspaas has collaborated with in his solo career are Frans Brüggen, Vasily Sinaysky, Michel Plasson, Stefan Karpe, Christian Eggen, Krzysztof Urbanski, Bjarte Engeset, Rolf Gupta, Peter Szilvay and Arvid Engegård.
-In 2011 Aspaas gave the premier performance of O.A.
-Thommessen’s Third piano concerto, commissioned by the Trondheim Symphony Orchestra.
-With TSO he also premiered Terje Bjørklund’s First piano concerto, under the baton of Daniel Blendulf.
+He has received numerous grants and awards (among the more recent are the Lindeman-prize, the Levin-prize, and the Nils Larsen Grant) and he has appeared as a soloist with several international orchestras, as well as with all of Norway’s professional orchestras since his first engagements with the Oslo Philharmonic Orchestra in 2000 (Mozart’s Piano Concerto No. 24 in C minor) and 2002 (Ravel’s G major Concerto).
+Among the many conductors Aspaas has collaborated with in his solo career are Frans Brüggen, Vasily Sinaysky, Michel Plasson, Stefan Karpe, Christian Eggen, Krzysztof Urbanski, Bjarte Engeset, Rolf Gupta, Peter Szilvay, Arvid Engegård and Daniel Blendulf.
+Aspaas has given the premier performance of several piano concerti, among them Olav A. Thommessen’s Third concerto (2011), commissioned by the Trondheim Symphony Orchestra, and Terje Bjørklund’s First piano concerto with the same orchestra in 2015.

 Norsk versjon i ‘Press Kit’.